bennysmile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0, a script that prints Hello, World, followed by a new line. a script that displays a confused smiley (Ôo)
+\nTask 2.
+Display the content of the /etc/passwd file.